 - Ask your school for your subject mark break-down.
 If you have only just missed your required grade (by 2-3%) there is a decent chance that with a re-mark you may go up a grade boundary.
 However, don’t take this risk if you are near a lower grade boundary as your mark can go down as well as up.
 Also be wary that there is likely to be more fluctuation in humanities and languages than for maths or science subjects.

 - Request the relevant re-marks from (1) above, and ensure you pay for these in full to your school to ensure this happens quickly.
-Note that the deadline for re-mark requests is 15th September 2015, though we would advise requesting re-marks within days of receiving your results.
+Note that the deadline for re-mark requests is in early September, though we would advise requesting re-marks within days of receiving your results.

 - If your offer was, say, 36 with 6, 6, 5 at HL and you obtained 37 with 6, 5, 5 at HL, there is still an extremely good chance you will be given your place.
 Call and e-mail the admissions department of your Firm UCAS choice explaining your situation and ask if there is still a chance that you can take up your place.
 Be eager, state how devastated you are to have missed your mark but explain how grateful you would be and how hard you will work if they are able show some leniency.
 The most likely response is that they will say you have to wait until A-level results come out in August.
 IB re-marks take a few weeks to process so it is vital that you request this immediately before A-level results come out to remove this potential doubt (in case your university offers your place to an A-level student who also narrowly missed their marks).